Murder of Mia Valentin: Documentary The Girl and the Refugee

 The documentary The Girl and the Refugee, which is Episode 5 of the series What Moves Germany, was shown on 4 June 2018 on Das Erste, a public television channel in Germany.
-The documentary is about the Kandel murder by stabbing of Mia Valentin, and about the attempted murder by stabbing five days earlier of a 17-year-old girl by another Afghan refugee in Darmstadt.
+The documentary is about the murder of Mia Valentin, and about the attempted murder by stabbing of a 17-year-old girl by another Afghan refugee in Darmstadt five days earlier.
 Looking for answers, the filmmakers travel to Afghanistan where they are told that a woman who separates from her man "must be killed."
 The documentary is an hr-SWR co-production, directed by Christian Gropper and Kai Diezemann.